luohongk/some-stars/README.md

 *   [fudan-zvg/gaussian-raytracing](https://github.com/fudan-zvg/gaussian-raytracing) -

-*   [ChenYutongTHU/SplatFormer](https://github.com/ChenYutongTHU/SplatFormer) - SplatFormer: Point Transformer for Robust 3D Gaussian Splatting
+*   [ChenYutongTHU/SplatFormer](https://github.com/ChenYutongTHU/SplatFormer) - \[ICLR' 25] SplatFormer: Point Transformer for Robust 3D Gaussian Splatting

 *   [akawincent/ZED-data-collector](https://github.com/akawincent/ZED-data-collector) - In this project, ZED camera is used to extract image, IMU, pose data and convert them into a dataset format as ground truth for evaluation of other SLAM systems